After A Fall At Baylor, Ken Starr Became A Fox Regular, And Then, A Trump Defender

 "It seems very clear that he governed over a policy that was, at best, indifferent to what was happening to Baylor women," Jim Dunnam, a lawyer representing 15 women in an ongoing case against the university, told NPR.

-When Starr took over the presidency at Baylor University in 2010, he appears to have quickly grasped the importance of athletics at the Division I school.
+When Starr took over the presidency at Baylor University in 2010, he appeared to have quickly grasped the importance of athletics at the Division I school.
 As president, he oversaw the opening of the university's $250 million football stadium.
 Before some games, he even ran onto the football field and cheered alongside students.

 However, shortly after Starr's arrival on campus, Baylor athletics became marred by sexual assault allegations and convictions.

-According to The Wall Street Journal, the sexual assault scandal that plagued Baylor included at least 17 women who had reported sexual or domestic assault involving 19 football players since 2011.
-The reports included four instances of alleged gang rapes, according to The Journal.
+According to a 2016 report from The Wall Street Journal, the sexual assault scandal that plagued Baylor during Starr's tenure included at least 17 women who had reported sexual or domestic assault involving 19 football players since 2011.
+The reports included four instances of alleged gang rapes, according to the Journal.

 Convictions soon followed.
 In 2014, former Baylor football player Tevin Elliott was convicted and sentenced to 20 years in prison on two counts of sexually assaulting a former Baylor student in 2012.

 When another football player was convicted of sexual assault the following year, Starr called for an internal inquiry into how the university handled the case.
-The internal inquiry led Starr to recommend that the university hire an outside council to look into the school's response.
+The internal inquiry led Starr to recommend that the university hire outside counsel to look into the school's response.

 The results of the inquiry were damning.
-According to a summary of the findings released by the university in 2016, the investigators discovered a "fundamental failure" by Baylor to implement Title IX, the federal law that polices sexual violence on campus, as well as the Violence Against Women Reauthorization Act.
+According to a summary of the findings of the law firm Pepper Hamilton released by the university in 2016, the investigators discovered a "fundamental failure" by Baylor to implement Title IX, the federal law that polices sexual violence on campus, as well as the Violence Against Women Reauthorization Act.

 The report expanded on several ways the university fell short, finding: